adityadeole24/Deloitte-Challenge/README.md

 The **Presentation Layer** is basically the layer with which the end-user interacts.
 In this web application users interact to a single page application.

-The **Application layer** consists of the business logic of the project.
+The **Application layer** consists of the business logic for this application.

-The final layer is the **Data Layer** which has the responsibility of persisting data and providing the Application Layer with necessary data.
+The final layer is the **Data Layer** which has the responsibility of persisting data and providing the application Layer with necessary data.
 In this web application user data is persisted in Amazon DynamoDb.

 **Architecture diagram**